Ekaterina-Enka/paymentpage_sdk/readme.md

 * [x] Payment Page opening (URL only)
 * [x] Callback handling

-Note that for correct SDK operating your must run on PHP 7.0 or higher.
+Note that for correct SDK operating your system must run on PHP 7.0 or higher.

 ## Payment flow